Printable Protractor: How to Download, Print, and Use It Correctly

 A printable protractor is a great backup tool.
 Just remember the golden rule: Scale 100%.

 If you are trying to measure something already on your screen, don't waste paper!
-Use our Online Protractor to measure it directly.
+Use our Online Protractor to measure it directly, or see how to measure angles in PDF for a more suitable workflow.